murtidaryandono/example-web-basic/readme.md

 **Web example basic (project : example-web-basic)** is a sample project that intended to help Java developers create basic web application using Java based technologies based on MVC (Model View Controller) concept.
-In this sample project, some feature will be provided, such as :
+In this sample project, we will create to-do application with some feature will be provided, such as :
 - Page templating
 - Read environment properties
 - Service class based on business logic to-do list
-- Controller class to handle request and response
+- Controller class to handle request and response (show, add, remove & update to-do list)
 - Create UI for to-do list
 - Test application
 ---